software-architects/time-cockpit-website/content/en/blog/2014/09/22/C-Parallel-and-Async-Programming.md

             await stoppedCallback();
         }
     }
-}{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">Based on that, it is easy to add a platform-independent ViewModel implementation (could be used in a e.g. Windows Store app, WPF, etc.).</p>{% highlight javascript %}using Microsoft.Practices.Prism.Commands;
+}{% endhighlight %}<p>Based on that, it is easy to add a platform-independent ViewModel implementation (could be used in a e.g. Windows Store app, WPF, etc.).</p>{% highlight javascript %}using Microsoft.Practices.Prism.Commands;
 using Microsoft.Practices.Prism.Mvvm;
 using System;
 using System.Diagnostics;